 Coeval has many builders, combinators (

 restartUntil, error handing and others) and transformers (from/to

-Again a bit made up example, this time user will be prompted to enter a number.
-User enters invalid line 3 times, other prompt will be used and in case of error program falls back to 42.
+Again, a bit of a made-up example, but this time the user will be prompted to enter a number.
+The user enters an invalid line 3 times, another prompt will be used and in the case of any error program, it will fall back to 42.